brooth/jeta-site/mysite/home/markdown/logger.md

 In this tutorial, we will go through the logger provider feature that `Jeta` has.
 It's not the most complex part of the library but it is useful and time saver, though.

-So, whatever logging framework is used in your project, now you can supply it with `@Log` annotation.
+So whatever logging framework is used in your project, now you can supply it with `@Log` annotation.
 To be able to do so, you need to define a `NamedLoggerProvider`:

     :::java
     import org.brooth.jeta.log.NamedLoggerProvider;